 6. What advice would you give to a young artist looking to break into the field of concept art and creature design?

 Draw as many animals as you can.
 Draw them all the time and learn about them and their behavior and evolution.
 Animals and plants will astound you with their solutions to survival.
 Nature is the best designer and we have a lot to learn.
 Draw from life - humans, animals, anything that interests you!
 The only way to get better is to practice.
 You don't need fancy tools or fancy equipment.
 Really, you just need a pencil and paper and motivation to practice every day.
 It's like a sport or any other muscle memory - you get good my repeating it 1,000 times.
 Be nice to everyone you meet, you never know who will get you a job.
+Go to shows, conventions, events and wherever else you can mingle and meet with other creatives.
+Build on genuine relationships and make actual friends.
 Work hard but take care of yourself.
 You must put your health and happiness first.
-Last, have fun!

 7. Do you have any suggestions on animal anatomy books?

 8. Do you sell your magic card proofs?

 I do!
 You can find them here, in my store.